 Living up to its Cornish name (‘Kensa’ comes from a Cornish word meaning ‘first’), the project delivered the county’s first ‘micro ground source heat network’ project, reducing 12 homes’ annual energy bills by 50% and CO2 emissions by 65%.

 This ‘micro ground source heat network’ system pioneered by Kensa features an individual ground source heat pump in each property linked to communal borehole pipework.
 The pipes absorb heat from the ground and transfer this into a heat pump which then upgrades this heat from the ground to deliver heating and hot water to the home.

-The district approach also secured upfront Energy Company Obligation (ECO) funding to Coastline via Kensa’s partnership with EDF Energy, and an ongoing income stream via the Government’s Non Domestic Renewable Heat Incentive (RHI), which will generate 20 years of quarterly payments to Coastline for the renewable energy produced by the ground source heat pumps; the extra income will allow Coastline to fully recover their installation costs and invest in further property improvement measures.
+The district approach also secured upfront Energy Company Obligation (ECO) funding to Coastline via Kensa’s partnership with EDF Energy, and an ongoing income stream via the Government’s Non Domestic Renewable Heat Incentive (RHI – this scheme has closed)), which will generate 20 years of quarterly payments to Coastline for the renewable energy produced by the ground source heat pumps; the extra income will allow Coastline to fully recover their installation costs and invest in further property improvement measures.

 Allister Young, Chief Executive at Coastline Housing says:

 We are pleased to have worked with Cornish partner Kensa on this award-winning scheme.
 This new approach to district heating has removed previous barriers created by the need for shared equipment and shared billing.
 Our customers benefit from complete heating independence and a significant reduction in their heating costs, which in turn reduces pressure on often limited household budgets.

 Mark Dallen, Business Development Account Manager at EDF Energy, commented: